equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/the_scenario.md

 * The Client
   * Serving the Web front end
   * Handling login/logout, sessions and token cache.
-  * Managing requests for authentication and authorization - getting tokens from Azure AD
+  * Managing requests for authentication and authorization - getting tokens from Microsoft Entra ID
   * Requesting users InBox from the O365 API
   * Requesting a list of GOT Episodes from the Episodes API
 * The Episodes API
   * The protected resource server
   * Serve a JSON document with GOT Episodes at /api/episodes
-  * Requests needs to be validated, tokens needs to be issued by Azure AD
+  * Requests needs to be validated, tokens needs to be issued by Microsoft Entra ID
-* Azure AD
+* Microsoft Entra ID
   * The identity provider and the Authority Server

 Steps: